ophirhan/cnsr-vlc-viewer-addon/README.md

 # For developers

-1)change the lua folder's name to "luab".
+1) change the lua folder's name to "luab".

-2)clone the repository a new folder named "lua"
+2) clone the repository a new folder named "lua"

 3) copy the contents of "luab" to "lua"